ivan-hc/AM/README.md

 __________________________________________________________________________
 ### Create and test your own installation script
-"AM"/"AppMan" has an option `-t` or `template` with which you can get a script to customize according to your needs.
+Option `-t` or `template` allows you to create an "AM" compatible installation script using a "[templates](https://github.com/ivan-hc/AM/tree/main/templates)" that can be used by both "AM" and "AppMan".
+In fact, all AppMan does is take the installation scripts from this database and patch them to make them compatible with a rootless installation.

+The syntax to follow is this
 ```
 am -t $PROGRAM
 ```